Tag: Exploring Bergen County

 The Pascack Historical Society Museum (John C. Storms Museum), headquarters of the award-winning Pascack Historical Society, is located in the 1873 church building that was dedicated by the Reverend Henry Ward Beecher.
 The building and all the exhibitions have gone through an extensive renovation and have been reinstalled with more signage and information.
 Please check out their new displays.

-The extensive exhibits include a general store, colonial kitchen, a Victorian Living Room, dolls, clothing and other displays of American life in the Pascack Valley.
-There is also an special exhibition that features the world’s only wampum drilling machine as well as a collection of early Colonial currency.
+There is also a special exhibition that features the world’s only wampum drilling machine as well as a collection of early colonial currency.

 The Toy Collection is extensive and covers several time periods.
 They have a interesting collection of dolls over the ages that include cloth and china dolls that would cater to children from different economic status.
 There are also games, wooden and metal pull toys and hobby toys such as marbles and jacks.

 The Early Dutch Farmhouse Kitchen & Dining Room features one of the first beds that has no mattress but constructed by a series of ropes that are tightened.
 The tour guide explained that this might be where the expression “Sleep tight and don’t let the bed bugs bite” might have come from as the ropes needed to be tightened each evening before the family went to bed.
-The exhibit also had early furniture hatches, chamber pots, a butter churner, various chairs that were manufactured in the area and several detailed decorative pieces.

 The Early Dutch Kitchen and Living Space